Travvit/cacher/README.md

                     ttl: 15,            // This method is cached and has a custom TTL, and a specific list of buckets it's associated with.
                     buckets: ['test-bucket', 'test-bucket-2']
                 },
+                ttlBucketsMethodAll: {
+                    ttl: 15,            // This method is cached and has a custom TTL, and allows the key to be saved in all buckets of current app.
+                    buckets: ['*']
+                },
+                ttlBucketsMethodOtherApp: {
+                    ttl: 15,            // This method is cached and has a custom TTL, and allows the key to be saved in buckets of other apps.
+                    buckets: ['app-1.bucket-1', 'app-2.*']
+                },
                 mutatorMethod: {
                     mutator: true,      // This method is a mutator.
 It's values are never cached, and all buckets associated with it are cleared upon execution.
                     buckets: ['test-bucket', 'test-bucket-2']
+                },
+                mutatorMethodAll: {
+                    mutator: true,      // This method is a mutator.
+It's values are never cached, and all buckets associated with the current app are cleared upon execution.
+                    buckets: ['*']
                 }
             }
         };